Article, South Africa

-The “official rate of interest” for calculating the taxable benefit on low-interest or interest-free debt in South Africa, will decrease by 0.25% with effect from 01 December 2024.
+The “official rate of interest” for calculating the taxable benefit on low-interest or interest-free debt will decrease by 0.25% with effect from 01 February 2025.

 For more information, click here to view the current market rates on the Reserve Bank website.